 Kefir is made from milk that has been gently heated to eliminate possibly pathogenic bacteria.
 Next, a specific mixture of bacteria and yeast cultures are added to the milk to begin fermentation.
 The unique mixture of bacteria and yeast give kefir its distinct flavor and texture.
 The starter cultures for kefir are often referred to as “kefir grains” as they look like small, lumpy granules, similar in appearance to cauliflower.

-The bacteria Lactobacilus caucasius ferments lactose in the milk into lactic acid, which provides a tangy flavor.
+The bacteria Lactobacillus caucasius ferments lactose in the milk into lactic acid, which provides a tangy flavor.
 Saccharomyces kefir and Torula kefir, two yeasts used to make kefir, ferment lactose into a small amount of alcohol and carbon dioxide, which is responsible for the carbonation.

 The yeast fermentation in kefir produces a small amount of alcohol.
 Most modern kefir-making processes result in kefir having 0.2 to 0.3 percent alcohol (about 0.5 proof).

 The grains are strained out of the kefir before it is consumed.
 They are then used to start a new batch of kefir.
-As well, there is powdered kefir starter that provides a specific set of bacteria and yeast.
+As well, there is a powdered kefir starter that provides a specific set of bacteria and yeast.
 Commercial production may use a powdered starter to keep the taste consistent.

 Yogurt vs. Kefir